nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/crc/example_board_readme.md

 Running the demo
 ================

-The log below shows example output of the CRC driver demo in the terminal window:
+The following lines are printed to the serial terminal when the demo program is executed.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CRC Peripheral Driver Example